Innovation summary

 • Ensuring that the data generated can be meaningfully compared, and that any differences observed between sites reflect genuine differences rather than methodological differences, requires ongoing coordination of research activities and standardisation exercises (e.g. inter-rater reliability checks).

-• Prior formative work and feasibility testing was key to establish research methods that are workable within three very different settings, particularly in terms of case-finding, control recruitment, and follow-up.
+• Previous formative work and feasibility testing was key to establishing research methods that are feasible and comparable across three very different settings, particularly in terms of case-finding, control recruitment, and follow-up.

 Challenges